Mongolia

 i.
 Background

-Mongolia has experienced rapid economic growth and thus fundamental health indices has improved.
-However, as large regional disparities in the country still remain, improving health care services in remote area became a priority for the health sector.
+Mongolia has experienced rapid economic growth, and thus, fundamental health indices have improved.
+However, as significant regional disparities in the country remain, enhancing healthcare services in remote areas became a priority for the health sector.

-In order to address the problem, the Government of Mongolia started to give temporary permit to new medical school graduates and to require working in primary level health facilities in rural areas such as Family Health Center (FHC) or Sum Health Center (SHC) for two years.
+To address the problem, the government of Mongolia gave temporary permits to new medical school graduates and required them to work in primary-level health facilities in rural areas, such as Family Health Center (FHC) or Sum Health Center (SHC), for two years.
 However, the low level of medical skills due to a lack of practical clinical training has become a problem because newly licensed physicians are posted without any practical clinical training to the outlying medical facilities where the number of physicians is insufficient.
-Therefore the numbers of patients, without being diagnosed appropriately, taken to the tertiary health facilities in Ulaanbaatar increased.
+Therefore, the number of patients not diagnosed appropriately were taken to the tertiary health facilities in Ulaanbaatar increased.

 ii.
 Objective

-• To strengthen capacity on management of post-graduate training at Ministry of Health and Sports and Center for Health Development
+• To strengthen capacity for management of post-graduate training at the Ministry of Health and Sports and Center for Health Development

-• To improve quality of post-graduate training program for health professionals with focusing on primary and secondary levels.
+• To improve the quality of post-graduate training programs for health professionals by focusing on primary and secondary levels.

 (2) Our Activities

 i.
-29 Nov. to 8 Dec.
-2017 – Dr. Hirotaka Onishi, Assistant Professor, provided technical assistance in Medical Education as a short-term experts of JICA’s Monitoring team.
+From 29 Nov. to 8 Dec.
+2017 – Dr. Hirotaka Onishi, Assistant Professor, provided technical assistance in Medical Education as a short-term expert of JICA’s Monitoring team.

 ii.
-29 Jan. to 1st Feb.
-2018 – Dr. Hirotaka Onishi, Assistant Professor gave lectures in the “Seminar on Development of Training Curriculum” in Ulanbaatar.
+From 29 Jan. to 1st Feb.
+2018 – Dr. Hirotaka Onishi, Assistant Professor, lectured in the “Seminar on Development of Training Curriculum” in Ulaanbaatar.

 iii.
-15 Jun to 1st August 2018 – Dr. Hirotaka Onishi, Assistant Professor provided following technical assistance.
+From 15 Jun to 1st August 2018, Dr. Hirotaka Onishi, Assistant Professor, provided the following technical assistance.

 • To verify the progress of making the ‘evaluation method of Post-graduate’ and the ‘training curriculum of general practitioner’

-• To analyse training curriculum and evaluation method of general practitioner in Japan
+• To analyze the training curriculum and evaluation method of general practitioners in Japan

-• To advice the working group in Mongolia how to establish evaluation tool of Post-graduate
+• To advise the working group in Mongolia on how to establish an evaluation tool for Post-graduate

-• To give guidance to the clinical instructors on evaluation tool
+• To give guidance to the clinical instructors on an evaluation tool

-• To collect information and to support preparing an evaluation tool of Post-graduate and a Training curriculum evaluation manual
+• To collect information and to support preparing an evaluation tool for the Post-graduate and Training curriculum evaluation manual

 • To support finalizing an evaluation tool and manual